Rulebook (17th Edition)

 Setup and Deck Building

-You can find preëxisting sets of example cards, as well as instructions for how to print them, in the Starter Set.
+You can find preëxisting starter decks, as well as a template for designing your own cards, in the Starter Set.

-Before each game, shuffle your deck.
-You begin the game with 35 HP, which you can note on a piece of paper or thru some other counter.
-Draw 5 cards; to draw a card is to take the topmost card from your deck and add that card to your hand.
-Once, optionally, you may then bury – place on the bottom of your deck in any order – any number of cards in your hand, then draw a number of cards equal to the number of cards buried.
+After your deck has been shuffled, draw 5 cards for your initial hand; to draw a card is to take the topmost card from your deck and add that card to your hand.
+Once, optionally, you may then immediately mulligan your initial hand: bury – place on the bottom of your deck in any order – any number of cards in your hand, then draw a number of cards equal to the number of cards buried.

 - Deck: Typically below the grave, to the right of the granary.
 The contents of the deck are restricted knowledge.